json420/degu/doc/degu.server.rst

 handler will be called with still this exact same :class:`Session` instance as the first argument::

-    app(session, request, bodies) --> (status, reason, headers, body)
+    app(session, request, api) --> (status, reason, headers, body)

-(The second argument will be a :class:`Request` namedtuple representing the specific request, and the third argument will be the standard :attr:`degu.base.bodies` namedtuple instance exposing the Bodies API, which will always be the same for all requests and all connections for the lifetime of the process.)
+(The second argument will be a :class:`Request` object representing the specific request, and the third argument will be the standard :attr:`degu.base.api` object exposing the RGI application API, which will always be the same for all requests and all connections for the lifetime of the process.)

 :class:`Request` instances expose request-level semantics to RGI server